CliMA/ClimaArtifacts/clm_data/README.md

 # Surface Data for CLM: Plant Functional Types

 ## Overview
-This artifact contains scripts that process several Community Land Model (CLM) data files and maps vegetation properties based on Plant Functional Types (PFTs).
+This artifact contains scripts that process several Community Land Model (CLM) data files and maps vegetation properties based on Plant Functional Types (PFTs) and soil albedos based on soil color.
 Below is a detailed description of each file and its purpose.

 <!-- This repository contains the `surfdata_0.9x1.25_16pfts__CMIP6_simyr2000_c170616.nc` file used in the Community Land Model (CLM) for historical climate modeling.
 The dataset is tailored for simulations that emphasize natural vegetation dynamics without the inclusion of cultivated crops (CFTs). -->